5.5 Value-Based and Alternative Payment Models

 Accountable Care Organizations

-An Accountable Care Organization (ACO) is a group of providers jointly accountable for the cost and quality of care for an assigned population:
+An Accountable Care Organization (ACO) is a group of providers jointly accountable for the cost and quality of care for an assigned patient population:

 Bundled Payments